agelitaeme/testimonials-grid-section/README.md

 ### What I learned

-I learned how to use grid-template-areas which I find quite useful.
+I learned how to use grid-template-areas, which I find quite useful.

 ### Continued development